Dkaishu/ScrollTextView/README.md

     //        stvExample.setTextColor();
     //        stvExample.setTextSize();

-              stvExample.setTextContent(textList, clickListeners, scrollListeners);
+           //Auto start,so you don't need this line,unless restart.
+    //        stvExample.startTextScroll();

-    //        you can also setTextContent in this way below.
+           //you can also setTextContent in this way below.

     //        stvExample.setTextContent(textList, clickListeners);
     //        stvExample.setTextContent(textList);